dymmond/edgy/docs/fields.md

 This implements a copy on save.
 We have now revision safe models.
 This is very strictly checked.
 It even works with FileFields or ImageFields.

-!!!
-Warning
-    When using FileField or ImageField and want to be able to delete single revisions make sure you save a copy per revision with `to_file()`.

 #### Revisioning with unsafe updates

 Sometimes you want to be able to modify old revisions.
 There is a second revisioning pattern allowing this: